KrisZhongLunLi/CHGNet-based-MC-sampling-toolkit/README.md

 > IBRION: 1 or 3

 > Use different algorithms to optimize the structure and find the local minimum on the potential energy surface.
+> The lattice degrees of freedom can be selected during the optimization process.
 > It is recommended to use 1 when initially stabilizing the structure; use 3 when the initial structure differs greatly from the target.

 <!-- **☐ Phonon calculation** -->